Ladme/groan/README.md

 2) Run `make` to compile the library.

-3) Run `make install` to place the static library into `/usr/local/lib/` and the header file into `/usr/local/include/`.
+3) Run `sudo make install` to place the static library into `/usr/local/lib/` and the header file into `/usr/local/include/`.

 ### Windows / Mac OS